Ministries

 Sometimes called the Stations of the Cross, this short devotional experience, usually about 20 minutes, is both tactile and meditative.
 As we move to each of the fourteen markers throughout the church, a different event of Jesus’ Passion is remembered.
 The Way of the Cross is an especially poignant way “that we may enter with joy upon the contemplation of those mighty acts, whereby [God] has given us life and immortality,” to quote the Prayer Book’s collect for Palm Sunday.
 Please consider making a commitment to walk the Way of the Cross at least once this Lent.

-Wednesday Nights During Lent - THE PRAYER COURSE
+Wednesday Nights During Lent

 OTHER LENTEN RESOURCES